Ahn Eun-jin

+Early life and education

+Ahn Eun-jin was born on May 6, 1991, in Seoul, the eldest of two daughters.
+She attended Hakdong Elementary School.
+During this period, she co-hosted a church event, an experience that sparked an interest in the performing arts and led her to record an aspiration to become a celebrity in her childhood diary.
+She continued to participate in performance activities throughout middle and high school, singing and dancing at school festivals.

-Ahn is a member of the class of 2010 at Korea National University of Arts, a group that include fellow actors and actresses such as Kim Go-eun, Lee Yoo-young, Lim Ji-yeon, Park So-dam, Lee Sang-yi, and Kim Sung-cheol, who are actively engaged in both the film and television industries.
+After graduating from high school, Ahn enrolled at the Korea National University of Arts.
+She was a member of the "Class of 2010," a cohort noted for having several prominent actors, including Kim Go-eun, Lee Yoo-young, and Park So-dam, as well as Lee Sang-yi, Kim Sung-cheol, Cha Seo-won, and Lee Hwi-jong.

 Career

+Beginning

-In 2010, Ahn enrolled at the Korea National University of Arts.
-She debuted in 2012 in the musical The Sorrows of Young Werther.
-In 2015, while she was still in college, Ahn performed in a play directed by her professor Lee Sang-woo, titled The Story of Tail Cotton, to celebrate the 20th anniversary of the Chaimu Troupe.
-Ahn believed her performance was lacking at the time, but fellow actor Lee Joong-ok reassured her years later, saying that she had done well.
-Following their discussion, Ahn said she realized that the performance had marked a turning point in her career as she was able to overcome the difficulties despite being disappointed with her work.
+Ahn began her acting career during her college years, debuting in the 2012 musical The Sorrows of Young Werther.

+In 2015, she performed in the play The Story of Tail Cotton, directed by her professor Yi Sang-woo to celebrate the 20th anniversary of the Chaimu Troupe.
+Ahn initially felt her performance was lacking, but fellow actor Lee Joong-ok later offered reassurance regarding her acting.
+Reflecting on their discussion, Ahn noted that the production marked a turning point in her career, as she learned to overcome professional difficulties despite her own self-criticism.

-In 2015, Ahn also appeared in director Park Hee-soon's musical production Infinite Energy, focused on a group of young people gathered in the boarding house of an eccentric inventor to create an infinite energy device.
-Ahn made her debut in the role of Kim Sol on September 4, 2015, and her performance received positive reviews, praising her versatile acting, comedic scenes, and her clear vocals.
-The musical ran until January 3, 2016, at Daehangno TOM 1 Theater.
+Later that year, Ahn appeared in the musical Infinite Power, directed by Park Hee-soon.
+The production followed a group of young people living in the boarding house of an eccentric inventor attempting to create an infinite energy device.
+Debuting in the role of Kim Sol on September 4, 2015, Ahn received positive reviews that praised her versatile acting, comedic timing, and clear vocals.
+The musical ran at the Daehangno TOM 1 Theater until January 3, 2016.

+Breakthrough

 In April 2018, Imagine Asia announced that Ahn had signed an exclusive contract with the agency.
+She then transitioned into television, appearing in supporting roles in dramas such as Kingdom, My Fellow Citizens, Possessed, Life, and The Crowned Clown.
+In August 2019, Ahn portrayed precinct police officer So Jeong-hwa in the OCN series Strangers from Hell.
+During this period, she also signed an exclusive contract with Big Boss Entertainment.

-In August 2019, Ahn signed an exclusive contract with Big Boss Entertainment.
-Ahn auditioned for an unspecified role in a new medical drama by writer Lee Woo-jung and director Shin Won-ho.
-Months later, Ahn was asked to audition again and subsequently cast in the role of Chu Min-ha.
-Ahn said she felt lucky to be considered for the role at the last minute, having lost hope to get it after waiting such a long time.
-In August 2021, Ahn Eun-jin signed an exclusive contract with United Artist Agency (UAA).
+Ahn auditioned for a role in the medical drama Hospital Playlist, written by Lee Woo-jung and directed by Shin Won-ho.
+After an initial audition and a second meeting months later, she was cast in the role of Chu Min-ha.
+Ahn noted that she had nearly lost hope of being selected due to the long wait and expressed that she felt fortunate to be cast.
+In August 2021, Ahn signed an exclusive contract with United Artist Agency.